harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ## The Bitcoin Block Chain

-The block chain provides Bitcoin’s public ledger, a timestamped record of all confirmed transactions.
-This system is designed to create a decentralized consensus using proof of works to prevent frauds like double spending or chargebacks.
+The block chain provides Bitcoin's public ledger, a timestamped record of all confirmed transactions.
+This system is used to protect against double spending and modification of previous transaction records, using proofs of work verified by the peer-to-peer network to maintain a global consensus.

 This document provides detailed explanations about the functionning of this system along with security advices for risk assessment and tools for